oslabs-beta/hacheQL/DOCUMENTATION.md

       console.log(data);

     } catch (error) {
-      throw error;
+      /* error handling logic */
     }
 ```

-The previous examples sent the GraphQL query as a string (as indicated by the `application/graphql` Content-Type header), but it's more standard to send a query as a JSON-encoded object (using the `application/json` Content-Type header).
+The previous examples sent the GraphQL query as a string (as indicated by the `application/graphql` Content-Type header), but it's also common to send a query as a JSON-encoded object (using the `application/json` Content-Type header).

 HacheQL is perfectly happy to handle that kind of request too.